 The Company purchases various derivative instruments to create economic hedges of its commodity price risk and interest rate risk.
-These derivative instruments consist primarily of futures and swaps.
-The Company reports the fair value of derivative instruments on its consolidated balance sheets in "Short-term derivative assets," "Other assets," "Short-term derivative liabilities," or "Long-term derivative liabilities."
+These derivative instruments consist primarily of derivative contracts and options.
+The Company reports the fair value of derivative instruments on its consolidated balance sheets in "Short-term derivative assets," "Other assets," "Short-term derivative liabilities," or "Other long-term liabilities."
 The Company determines the current and noncurrent classification based on the timing of expected future cash flows of individual trades and reports these amounts on a gross basis.
 Additionally, the Company reports cash held on deposit in margin accounts for coffee-related derivative instruments on a gross basis on its consolidated balance sheets in "Restricted cash" if restricted from withdrawal due to a net loss position in such margin accounts.